Farama-Foundation/MO-Gymnasium/README.md

 MO-Gymnasium keeps strict versioning for reproducibility reasons.
 All environments end in a suffix like "-v0".
 When changes are made to environments that might impact learning results, the number is increased by one to prevent potential confusion.

+## Development Roadmap
+We have a roadmap for future development available here: https://github.com/Farama-Foundation/MO-Gymnasium/issues/66.

 ## Project Maintainers

 Project Managers: [Lucas Alegre](https://github.com/LucasAlegre) and [Florian Felten](https://github.com/ffelten).